abramic/chris_microservice_exercise/SPEC.md

 # chris_microservice_exercise

-Sankaet, I've included many of your suggestions from Friday RE: locations and will also add paginated GET requests in for restaurants
+Sankaet, I've included many of your suggestions from Friday RE: locations and will also make my already existing GET request for restaurants more expressive, with paginated restaurant results getting returned.

 ## ENDPOINT: /locations